SkylineCommunications/dataminer-docs/connector-help/connector_help/VMWare_vCenter.md

 ### General

-In this page a variaty of general data is displayed.
-The available data features mostly system and product related data and a variaty of subpages such as:
+In this page a variety of general data is displayed.
+The available data features mostly system and product related data and a variety of subpages such as:

 - **Advanced Networking**
 - **Health**